19981120/F_principle/README.md

 # Papers-of-F-Principle
-Related papers for robust machine learning (main focus on the application of computer vision).
+Related papers for fourier-theory-deep-learning (main focus on the application of robust analyse).

-# Statement
+# Idea List

-Since there are tens of new papers on adversarial examples in each conference and jounral, we are only able to update those we just read and consider as insightful.
+# Math List

-It follows the idea of https://github.com/P2333/Papers-of-Robust-ML
+# Englisch List

 ## Contents
 - <a href="#Adversarial Attack">Adversarial Attack</a><br>